 Now, we realize it’s in our genes because Mom (Hope she forgives us for this.) couldn’t sing even though she took lessons one summer during Normal Training, according to her dairy.
 Yet, she’d do her best to join in during public singing, and we’d just look straight forward as if to become invisible.

 Dad never sang a note that we can ever remember.
 But, in contrast, our wife and her family all sing beautifully.
 Our son was lead singer of an entertainment group, and our grandson first sang the National Anthem at our horse sale as a kindergartener.
 However, our daughter (We didn’t say this.) has similar talents of her Old Man.

-Seems as though we are in the minority, because most of the population can sing bearably, at least compared to us.
-Even those with only limited abilities get by just fine in church, and others are such pleasant music to our ears that we listen instead of
+Seems as though we are in the majority, because most of the population can sing bearably, at least compared to us.
+Even those with only limited abilities get by just fine in church, and others are such pleasant music to our ears that we listen instead of joining in.

-Cowboy singers are among our heroes, but for some reason it was never because of their singing.
+Cowboy singers are among our heroes, but for some reason it wasn’t because of their singing.
 It was for their horse, saddle, hat and boots.
-However, all of them became famous, because they could really sing good, not because they were true cowboys.
+However, all of them became famous, because they could really sing, not because they were true cowboys.
 They got guitars before their horse.

 By the same token, there are a few cowboys, besides us, who can’t sing.
-We always appreciated Montie Montana’s comments about his fans assuming that he could sing because of his horse and fancy outfits.
-Montie couldn’t carry a tune either, but he was the best trick roper in the world.
+We always appreciated Monte Montana’s comments about his fans assuming that he could sing because of his horse and fancy outfits.
+Monte couldn’t carry a tune either, but he was the best trick roper in the world.
 Those singing cowboys couldn’t even rope the bucket.

 Still, we like to listen to others who can sing.
 We will even sometimes lip the words to our self, but thereâ€™s never any sound accompaniment.